Extremal graphs without exponentially-small bicliques: Upper bound on tau t(b,m)

 \section{Upper bound on \texorpdfstring{$\vd_t(b,m)$}{tau\textunderscore t(b,m)}}

 For the purpose of proving an exponential bound in \Cref{thm:turan}, we need only a bound of the form $\vd_t(b,m)\leq (1-\veps)bt$ that is valid for small~$t$.
-We go a step further: our bound shows that, for moderately large $b$, the quantity $\frac{1}{t-1}\vd_t(b,m)$ appearing in \Cref{lem:fqbarindep} is largest when $t=m+2$.
-Though our bound on $\vd_t(b,m)$ is likely to be far from being sharp, this means that a stronger bound on $\vd_t(b,m)$ would not lead to a smaller base of exponent in \Cref{thm:turan}.
+We go a step further: it can be shown that $m+2$ points are $m$-dependent if and only if they are collinear, and so $\vd_{m+2}(b,m)=2(b-1)+m$.
+The bound on $\vd_t(b,m)$ that we prove is sufficiently strong that the maximum of the quantity $\frac{1}{t-1}\vd_t(b,m)$ in our application is achieved at $t=m+2$, and so further improvements in the bound would not lead to a smaller base of exponent in \Cref{thm:turan}.

 \begin{definition} We say that points $p_1,\dotsc,p_t\in \P^b$ are \emph{strongly $m$-dependent} if they span $\P^b$ and the associated linear forms $\ell_i(x)=\langle x,p_i\rangle$ satisfy a relation of the form